-Purslane is often foraged.
-That is, it grows wild and people pick it in meadows and parks.
-It's sold more and more at farmers markets and specialty stores, too.
-Purslane has thick, somewhat almost spongy leaves and works well with delicate herb-laced dressings or something bright like this Lemon-Parsley Dressing.Continue to 15 of 17 below.
+Purslane is often foraged; it grows wild and people pick it in meadows and parks.
+Lately, however, you will find it more and more at farmers markets and specialty stores.
+Purslane has thick, almost spongy leaves and works well with delicate herb-laced dressings or something bright like a lemon-parsley dressing.Continue to 15 of 17 below.

 15 of 17

-Romaine lettuce is hale and hearty.
-Its crunchy texture can stand up to any dressing - from a light gingery vinaigrette to a full-blown thick and creamy blue cheese dressing.
-You can even grill it.Continue to 16 of 17 below.
+Romaine lettuce is hale and hearty and is the ubiquitous lettuce in a Caesar salad.
+Its crunchy texture can stand up to any dressing, from a light gingery vinaigrette to a full-blown thick and creamy blue cheese dressing.
+Due to its sturdy texture, it can even be grilled.Continue to 16 of 17 below.

 16 of 17